To support students and give them the best opportunities, STEPS AMEP offers free additional services for each student to access. Services include:

 - Improve your English language skills for employment

 - Get help with work preparation skills, including creating a resume and interviewing tips

-- Complete a number of national accredited vocational units
+- Complete a number of nationally accredited vocational units

 - Practise the skills you’ve learned through 40 hours of work placement